thorstenwagner/ij-blob/README.md

 ![](https://dl.dropbox.com/u/560426/components3.jpg)

-The ImageJ Shape Filter Plugin (see downloads) uses this library for flitering the blobs by its shape.

 If you are using IJBlob in a scientific publication, please cite:

 Wagner, T and Lipinski, H 2013.
 IJBlob: An ImageJ Library for Connected Component Analysis and Shape Analysis.
 Journal of Open Research Software 1(1):e6, DOI: http://dx.doi.org/10.5334/jors.ae